kavia-common/hello-world-api-286742-286751/flask_backend/README.md

 **Invalid cookies errors:**
 - Ensure cookies are in Netscape format (not JSON or other formats)
+- Use a browser extension like "Get cookies.txt LOCALLY" to export
-- Base64 encode the cookies file, not pre-encoded content
+- Base64 encode the cookies file, not pre-encoded content (encode only once)
 - Verify cookies are fresh and not expired
+- Check the first line contains: `# Netscape HTTP Cookie File`

+**Fallback cookies not being used:**
+- Verify file exists: `ls -la flask_backend/cookie/cookies.txt`
+- Check file permissions are readable
+- Review logs for cookie source: should show `cookie_source=file`
+- Ensure file is in Netscape format (will be logged if invalid)

 ## Security Notes

-- Cookies are stored in secure temporary files (0600 permissions)
+- Cookies are stored in secure temporary files (0600 permissions) when provided via API
 - Temporary cookie files are deleted after each request
+- Fallback cookie file should have restricted permissions: `chmod 600 flask_backend/cookie/cookies.txt`
 - Rate limiting protects against abuse
 - CORS is configured to restrict origins (production should limit to known domains)
+- Never commit cookies.txt files to version control (add to .gitignore)